santihdzs/santihdzs.github.io/README.md

-# Personal Website by Santi Hernandez
+# Personal Website

-A website created by Santi Hernandez.
+Files for my personal website, which contains some of my projects and some information about me.
 URL: [https://santihdzs.com](https://santihdzs.com).